Kung Pao Chicken | 宫保雞丁

 Please visit my "How To Make Chili Oil" page for the recipe.

-Remove the skin from the chicken thigh.
+Remove the skin from chicken thighs and reserve for later.

-Prepare the sauce.
+Prepare the Sauce

 Set aside.